How did Bildad respond to Job in these verses? (1-21)

-What did Zophar say would happen to the wicked, according to verse twenty?
-(20)
+What did Bildad say would happen to the wicked, according to these verses?
+(5-6) Does it?

 What do you think about that?

 What did Bildad say is hungry and ready for the wicked, according to verse twelve?
 (12)

 Where did Bildad say the wicked were taken to in verse fourteen?
 (14) Is this true?

 What will happen to the wicked in verse seventeen, according to Bildad?
 (17) What is being said?

 What is the fate of the person who does not know God, according to these verses?
 (18-21) Why?

 2. Whose fault is our troubles?
 Why?

 3. What can we expect from sin?
 Do we?

 *Job 18:1 Then answered Bildad the Shuhite, and said.
 Who, next to Eliphaz, spoke before, and now in his turn attacks Job a second time, and more roughly and severely than before; now he gives him no advice or counsel, nor any instructions and exhortations for his good, nor suggests that it might be better times with him again, as he had done before; but only heaps up charges against him, and describes the miserable circumstances of a wicked man, as near to Job's as he could; thereby endeavouring to confirm his former position, that wicked men are punished of God, and to have this conclusion drawn from it, that Job must needs be a wicked man, since he was so greatly afflicted.